windsorschmidt/scopeview/README.md

-## Scopeview for Instek GDS-820C
+## About

-Scopeview is a utility to view the display of an Instek GDS-820C oscilloscope via USB in near-realtime (tm).
+A utility to view the display of an Instek GDS-820C oscilloscope via USB in near-realtime (tm).

 ![](https://github.com/windsorschmidt/scopeview/raw/master/screenshot.png)

+## Requirements

+Requies GTK and Glade libraries.

 ### Compiling